maayanzahavi/YouTubeProject-CppServer/wiki/Videos/Edit.md

 # Edit Video Screen in the Android

-The following image illustrates the Edit Video screen in the Android application:
+The following image illustrates the Edit and Delete Video screen in the Android application:

 ![Edit Video in Android](../images/EditAndroid.png)